Pie0ne/Country-Search-Engine/README.md

-# Country searcher, JavaScript nad API used.
+# Country searcher, JavaScript and API used.